ssamx3/blog/src/posts/post1.md

 ---
-title: nettles
+title: first post
-description: ethel cain
+description:
-date: '6-6-2025'
+date: '6-10-2025'
 categories:
+  - personal
+  - projects
+  - blog
+  - dev
-  - music
+  - sveltekit

 published: true
 ---

-# we were in a race
-to grow up
-yesterday to today until tomorrow \
-_but_ when the plant blew up \
-a piece of shrapnel came and slowed that part of you
+Hello! welcome to my blog :)
+I had a lot of fun making this, so heres a walkthrough of everything I used to make it
+For the framework, I used